djvaron/djvaron.github.io/about.md

 tags: [daniel varon, methane, satellites, about]
 ---

-I'm a postdoctoral research fellow in the <a href="http://acmg.seas.harvard.edu/" target="_blank">Atmospheric Chemistry Modeling Group</a> at Harvard.
+I'm a Research Associate in the <a href="http://acmg.seas.harvard.edu/" target="_blank">Atmospheric Chemistry Modeling Group</a> at Harvard University.

 My work revolves around satellite remote sensing of atmospheric composition and what it can teach us about the connections between human activity, atmospheric chemistry, and climate change.